DominiqueKaluscha/tablemaker/README.md

 # TableMaker

-Description: AJC producer/reporter tool for building searchable and sortable HTML tables for displaying data with stories.
+Description: AJC producer/reporter tool.
+Will be used to build searchable and sortable HTML tables.
 More details coming soon.
+Work in progress, not ready for public use.

 Published: